Campus Recruiting Guide

 Georgia State University students graduate in May, August and December.
 Job search and career services are provided for undergraduate and graduate students.
 Separate career offices are maintained for students in Robinson College of Business and the College of Law.
-Campus interviewing for BBA and MBA are coordinated by the Robinson Career Connection, 404-413-7157.
+Campus interviewing for BBA and MBA are coordinated by the Career Advancement Center (404-413-7157).

 The most successful recruiting experiences occur when an employer creates a presence on campus that fosters the development of relationships with students, faculty, and career services staff.
 Highly effective employers place their emphasis on the long-term view and building relationships, rather than focusing on recruiting transactions.
 It is our goal, as well, to develop and maintain strong relationships with employers, and we value the opportunity to assist you with your hiring needs.

 There are many opportunities for you to establish a strong presence on our campus.
-We use Panther Career Net, an interactive web-based campus recruiting system, which allows for scheduling interviews, information sessions and other events 24/7.
+We use Handshake, a modern campus recruiting system, which allows for requesting interviews, information sessions and other events 24/7.

 Open sign-up means that students who meet your qualifications sign-up on a first-come, first-served basis.